mcpr/mcpr.github.io/README.md

-# mcpr.github.io
+# Project Shutdown

-MCPR Website Redirector
+The MCPR project has been shut down.